Dangerous storms tear through central US with tornadoes and huge hail

 By CNN meteorologists Mary Gilbert, Chris Dolce and Briana Waxman

-(CNN) — Dangerous storms with tornadoes and huge hail are tracking across the central US overnight Tuesday into Wednesday.
-This threat of notably strong tornadoes has prompted the highest severe thunderstorm risk in months to be issued in parts of the Midwest.
+(CNN) — Dangerous storms with tornadoes and giant hail tore across the central US overnight Tuesday into Wednesday.
+As storms push east early Wednesday, the main concerns shift to flash flooding and damaging winds.

-It’s all part of a more widespread potential outbreak of powerful storms across the Central US on Tuesday as a new storm system strengthens over the region.

-Storms are ongoing from Texas all the way up through the Great Lakes region, leaving over 60,000 customers without power, half of them in Texas.
-Threats span the entire spectrum of severe hazards: tornadoes, hail up to baseball or even grapefruit size, damaging winds and flash flooding.
+Storms are ongoing from Texas all the way up through the Great Lakes region, leaving over 70,000 customers without power, a third of them in Texas.

 A tornado tracked through the Kankakee, Illinois, area Tuesday evening.
 In response, the Kankakee County Sheriff’s Office activated its Emergency Operations Center and filed an emergency declaration with Illinois.
 There were no immediate reports of injuries or deaths, the sheriff’s office said.